syncfusion-content/blazor-docs/blazor/pivot-table/grouping-bar.md

 ### FieldRemove

 The event [FieldRemove](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewEvents-1.html#Syncfusion_Blazor_PivotView_PivotViewEvents_1_FieldRemove) fires when removing any field from their axis.
 It helps the user to limit the elimination of a field based on its parameters.
-It has the following parameters
+It has the following parameters,

 * [FieldName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.FieldRemoveEventArgs.html#Syncfusion_Blazor_PivotView_FieldRemoveEventArgs_FieldName): It holds the name of the field to be removed.